View Document

 3. Chemical stores – four per year

-4. Plant rooms – twice a year
+4. Plant rooms – two per year

-5. Laboratories – twice a year
+5. Laboratories – two per year

-(15) Periodic inspection checklist records which include the corrective actions taken, will be maintained by the responsible area and be available for assurance and review.
+(15) Periodic inspection records which include the corrective actions taken, will be maintained by the responsible area and be available for assurance and review.

 Part D - Equipment Pre-Operation Checks

 (17) Where an area has equipment with inherent hazard risk then the area responsible will develop specific equipment checklists and include a pre-operation check.
-These will be completed at the start of operation and will include information about any corrective actions that were taken.
+These will be completed at the start of operation and will include information on corrective actions that were taken.
 These records will be maintained by the responsible area and be available for assurance and review.

 Part E - Specialised Inspections